Welcome to DeanKWilson.com.

 From July, 1969 through 1998, Dean worked in various capacities for Factory Insurance Association (later known as Industrial Risk Insurers) including as a fire protection engineer, research engineer, and director of training.
 Dean began his career in the Buffalo, New York, Office of FIA and transferred to the Hartford, Connecticut, Home Office of FIA in 1973.

 From 1999 until he retired in 2003, Dean worked as a senior engineer for Jensen Hughes—formerly known as Hughes Associates, Inc.—a consulting firm specializing in fire protection engineering and research.
-Dean also served as Chief Learning Officer for one of the Jensen Hughes’ divisions, NextKnowledge, an on-line learning developer and service provider.
+Dean also served as Chief Learning Officer for one of the Jensen Hughes’ divisions, NextKnowledge—now known as Jensen Hughes Academy—an on-line learning developer and service provider.
 Dean first operated an office in Windsor, Connecticut, and in September of 2001 opened an office in Erie, Pennsylvania.

 Following his retirement, from September of 2003 until February of 2009, Dean worked full-time as Director of Communications at a large church in downtown Erie, Pennsylvania.
 In this position, he reported to the Senior Pastor, working as a member of the seven-person Program Staff.
 He oversaw the development of all advertising, print media, church publications, audio recordings, the church website, and provided guidance for communications strategies, including liaison with the local Christian radio station.

 To view Dean’s Curriculum Vitae, please click here.